nodeshake/NLP-POSPair-Refined/README.md

 This section provides information on prerequisites, installation, and various functions of POSPair.

 ### PREREQUISITES:
-Ensure to have Python 3.0 or higher and Stanford
+Ensure to have Python 3.0 or higher and Stanford Core NLP (3.9.2) installed.

+### INSTALLING:
+Use pip inst